Envy-free Matchings in Bipartite Graphs and their Applications to Fair Division: Abstract

 \section{Abstract}

-A matching in a bipartite graph $G:=(X \discup Y,E)$ is said to be envy-free if no unmatched vertex in $X$ is adjacent to a mathced vertex in $Y$.
-Every perfect matching is envy-free, but envy-free matchings may exist even when perfect matchings do not.
+A matching in a bipartite graph with parts $X$ and $Y$ is called envy-free, if no unmatched vertex in $X$ is a adjacent to a matched vertex in $Y$.
+Every perfect matching is envy-free, but envy-free matchings exist even when perfect matchings do not.

-We provide a polynomial-time algorithm for finding an envy-free matching of maximum cardinality.
-For edge-weighted bipartite graphs, we provide a polynomial-time algorithm for finding a maximum-cardinality envy-free matching of minimum weight.
+We prove that every bipartite graph has a unique partition such that all envy-free matchings are contained in one of the partition sets.
+Using this structural theorem, we provide a polynomial-time algorithm for finding an envy-free matching of maximum cardinality.
+For edge-weighted bipartite graphs, we provide a polynomial-time algorithm for finding a maximum-cardinality envy-free matching of minimum total weight.

 We show how envy-free matchings can be used in various fair division problems with either continuous resources (``cakes'') or discrete ones.
-In particular, we show a symmetric algorithm for proportional cake-cutting, and an algorithm for $1$-out-of-$(2n-2)$ maximin-share allocation of discrete objects among $n$ agents.
+In particular, we propose a symmetric algorithm for proportional cake-cutting, an algorithm for $1$-out-of-$(2n-2)$ maximin-share allocation of discrete goods, and an algorithm for $1$-out-of-$\lfloor 2n/3\rfloor$ maximin-share allocation of discrete bads among $n$ agents.